tk8320/go_microservice/README.md

 ```

   **Testing:**
-  Automated test are already ran at the time of testing.
+  Automated test are already ran at the time of building.
   If need to run the test again then open docker terminal and run go inside `/app` directory and run `go test -v .`
   The test output will be printed on screen